Nominate a Student

 To nominate a student, please send them an email with the following information and hyperlink copied and pasted into the body of your message:

 Congratulations!
 I am nominating you for a university award.
 To be considered for one of the university awards, you must complete and submit an online application no later than 11:59 p.m. on Friday, March 22, 2024.
 To complete the application, please click the application link below.
 If you have questions about this application or link, please contact firstname.lastname@example.org.

 How to Apply

-Recipients are selected by diverse communities of faculty, staff, and students whose membership represents: Housing, Athletics, CMAE, international programs, Fraternity and Sorority Life, Office of the Dean of Students, Erb Memorial Union, ASUO, and academic departments.
+Recipients are selected by a diverse selection committee comprised of faculty members, staff, and students whose membership represents: Housing, Athletics, CMAE, international programs, Fraternity and Sorority Life, Office of the Dean of Students, Erb Memorial Union, ASUO, and academic departments.
 Campus involvement in a variety of contexts and academic achievements are considered heavily in the selection of the individual awards.
-The committees meet in April and students will be notified soon after that time.

 Paul Olum Award: